silver and gold round coins in box

 If you select “Show locations on map”, your excluded countries will also appear with a red outline on the map.

-Note: You will need to apply these settings for every campaign in your account as there are no account-level settings for location targeting.
+Note: You must apply these settings for every campaign in your account, as there are no account-level settings for location targeting.

 What are the Google Jurisdiction-specific fees by country?